- Introduction

 Residency and Graduation Requirements

 In addition to meeting the graduation requirements as set out in Degree Programs, below, a candidate for the BBA, BSBA, or BSAF degree must complete the last 45 credit hours consecutively and exclusively in degree-seeking status in residence at Miami Herbert Business School, University of Miami.
 Credit by examination may not be used to meet the residency requirement.
 In addition, a minimum of 120 credit hours is required for graduation with the BBA or BSBA degree, and a minimum of 125 credit hours is required for graduation with the BSAF degree.
 WRS 103, TAL 191, MTH 099, and UMI 105 - UMI 410 are offered for credit but do not count toward degree requirements at Miami Herbert Business School.
-The student's last 56 credit hours must be completed at a four-year institution.
+For information on University of Miami policies regarding degree completion, please refer to the University's graduation policies and specific residency requirements.

 After being admitted to the University of Miami, students must complete all business coursework in residence, including coursework required by the Business Core and specific coursework for the business major and minor areas of specialization.
 This policy applies equally to non-business students completing minor areas of specialization at Miami Herbert Business School.
-Any appeal for an exception to this policy must be submitted in writing to the Office of Undergraduate Business Education.
+Any appeal for an exception to this policy must be submitted in writing at the Jaffee Center for Undergraduate Business, Merrick 104, Miami Herbert Business School.

 To graduate, business students pursuing the BBA or BSBA degree must earn a minimum cumulative grade point average (GPA) of 2.5 in all undergraduate courses taken (combined UM and transfer coursework) and must also earn a minimum cumulative GPA of 2.5 in all undergraduate courses taken at the University of Miami.
 (See the General University Information page in this Bulletin regarding Grades.)
 Each major for the BBA or BSBA degree and/or minor area of specialization within Miami Herbert Business School requires a minimum 2.5 cumulative GPA in the specific coursework required for the major/minor area of specialization.
 The minimum grade for individual courses in the major/minor area of specialization may vary, but is specified for each major and minor.
 Students are responsible for understanding the minimum GPA requirements for their proposed major/minor area(s) of specialization.